eugenius1/eugenius1.github.io/projects/investing/playlists/investing.md

 ## [7 Essential Money Lessons You Never Learned In School (RIDICULOUSLY IMPORTANT)](https://youtu.be/sZIKPHu4tOA)

-- taxes are your biggest single expense
+- Taxes are your biggest single expense
-- budgeting
+- Budgeting
-- being rich vs looking rich
+- Being rich vs looking rich
-- credit cards
+- Credit cards
-- good credit score
+- Good credit score

 ## [Is This The Time to Invest Or Pay Down Debt](https://youtu.be/6q5pEogzDPc)

-- high interest rate
+- High interest rate

 ## [6 Investing Rules To Live By](https://youtu.be/Q9FJgYrLs30)